Barenaked Ladies discography: Compilation albums

-Barenaked Ladies have released two greatest hits compilations (the first was released November 13, 2001, the second on September 27, 2011), as well as an iTunes Music Store-exclusive iTunes Originals which compiles old tracks along with newly recorded live performances and interviews.
+Barenaked Ladies have released three greatest hits compilations (the first was released November 13, 2001, the second on September 27, 2011, and the third on October 4, 2019) as well as an iTunes Music Store-exclusive iTunes Originals which compiles old tracks along with newly recorded live performances and interviews.
 A compilation of 12 unreleased demos, b-sides, remixes and live recordings from 1992 to 2003 was released May 8, 2012.